Tango Workshops: Taking your Tango to the Next Level

 - Take notes on things you’ve learned and want to apply to your dancing.
 Type it up and refer to it periodically.

 Tango professionals charge anywhere from $15-$50 for a group class.
 They are priced higher than local maestros not only because of their knowledge and expertise, but also because the inviting studio pays for there flights, accomodation, and the couple usually performs at the host’s Milonga.

 Private lessons range from $100 + per hour.
 It’s good to book in early so you can get into a desired time slot.

 Ladies Tango Technique Workshops

-I have had a lot of amazing Tango teachers, however a majority of my local teachers were men.
+I have had a lot of amazing Tango teachers, however a majority of my local teachers have been men.
 Whenever a female tanguera is in town, I highly recommend taking a class with them!
-I have learned body mechanics and embellishments from mostly leaders, however it’s always great to learn from an experienced follower!
+Learning body mechanics and embellishments from an experienced follower has it's advantages.
 Here are the women I recommend and why.

 Mariana Montes- Best female technique workshop I have ever taken.
 Lots of great exercises for linear and circular movements, incorporating counter body and arm/ embrace exercise that you can do by yourself.
 She made a lot of body adjustments, rib cage, pushing the core in, and feet through out the workshop, which I appreciated.